What would you say if one day you are visiting usa.gov and you’d see this screen:

-Through our reconnaissance platform, we are able to create visibility in large dynamic digital footprints around the world and hunt for all kind of threats including active subdomain takeovers.
-When monitoring the USA.gov domain we discovered a significant security gap which enabled us to take over their subdomain.
-Of course, we proactively secured it against threat actors and, through coordination by the National CSIRT in the US, we helped to make USA.gov aware of this vulnerability.
+Well, this actually happened!
+Through our reconnaissance platform we are able to do targetted queries and find suspicious domains.
+When checking the USA.gov domain we discovered a significant security gab which enabled us to take over their subdomain.
+Of course, we then secured it from hostile hackers and through coordination by the National CSIRT in the US we helped to make USA.gov aware of this significant security gap.

-A vulnerable subdomain like this presents many options to an attacker.
-It is perfect to setup an infrastructure to fuel several attacks e.g.
+A vulnerable domain like this presents many options to an attacker.
+It is a perfect infrastructure for

 - “Man-in-the-browser” attacks

-This makes it clear: an active, hostile subdomain takeover represents and is considered a high risk.
+This makes it clear: a subdomain takeover represents and is considered a high risk.

-If you're passionately curious, our blog post on the principles of a Subdomain Takeover will explain the topic in more detail.
+As already mentioned above, our blog post on the principles of a Subdomain Takeover will explain all of this in more detail.